starbeamjs/starbeam/docs/PACKAGE-SURFACE-PER-ROADMAP.md

 `SyncTo`, and `PrimitiveSyncTo` stay as direct imports from `@starbeam/service` or `@starbeam/resource` pending a later export-completion PER.

+**PER6e conclusion:** The modifier cleanup policy is resolved without package or registry changes. `@starbeam/modifier` is internal historical evidence, and `ElementPlaceholder` is not the public DOM attachment API.
+Removing the repo package is a later code cleanup.
+Deprecating the historical npm package is a separate release-owner action.

-**Validation:** docs diff for PER6a/PER6c/PER6d.
+**Validation:** docs diff for PER6a/PER6c/PER6d/PER6e.
 Package-surface checks only if a later sub-arc changes manifests, exports, or generated artifacts.

 ## 7. Public primitive split: `@starbeam/reactive`